fstwn/malt/README.md

 ![Setting an Endpoint](/resources/readme/readme_03.png)

-The respective component that is available at this Endpoint will then be loaded:
+The component that is available at this endpoint will then be loaded:

 ![Setting an Endpoint](/resources/readme/readme_04.png)